SaloniGupta1201/SQL-Challenge/README.md

 ![Query3](./EmployeeSQL/Images/Query3.PNG) </br>

 4. List the departments of every employee along with their full name and employee number.
-The information I needed was stored on two tables, employees and departments.
+The information needed was stored in two tables, employees and departments.
 However, the tables did not share any primary/foreign keys.
 Therefore, used a third table (dept_emp) to join the other two together.
 First joined employees to dept_emp on the shared emp_no, and then dept_emp to departments on the shared dept_no.
 Through these joins, displayed the department name of each employee along with their name and employee number. </br>

 ![Query4](./EmployeeSQL/Images/Query4.PNG) </br>